 But we can’t close this Marriage Insight without giving you other insights into this matter.
 That is because there are other twists to this mirror concept.
 Here’s an important “twist” that Ellyn Sanna points out:

 “God wants marriage to be a mirror that reflects the love, security, and trust He offers us.
 Adultery shatters that mirror.”
 (Ellyn Sanna)

 That’s so true, isn’t it?
 May we never forget that fact!

 And here’s another twist.
 Sometimes our spouse can be a mirror that reminds us of the good they see in us that we don’t.

 Pam Farrell talks about a time when she was complaining about her body.
 She went on several minutes about what she didn’t like.
 What really surprised her though, was her husband Bill’s reaction.

 “I was not only tearing myself down but undermining Bill’s taste.
 But instead of saying something in anger, he prayed, ‘God, I could do a better job than that mirror!’
 He stood up, wrapped his arms around me and told me to look straight into his eyes.
 He very seriously and very lovingly said, ‘I will be your mirror.
 My eyes will reflect your beauty.

 I love that.
 This is the type of reaction I have received from my husband Steve.
 He has told me so many times, “If you could only see yourself as I see you… you would see yourself as one of the most beautiful women in the world.”
 What a gem he is!
-He doesn’t focus in on my flaws (as I do, and others might), he focuses in on the good.
+Steve doesn’t focus in on my flaws (as I do); he focuses on the good.
 And he makes a point of reminding me continually of the beauty he sees in me.